JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ### The Two-Language Problem {#sec:two_language}

 The "Two-Language Problem" is a very typical situation in scientific computing where a researcher devises an algorithm or a solution to tackle a desired problem or analysis at hand.
-The solution is, then, prototyped in an easy to code language (like Python or R).
+Then, the solution is prototyped in an easy to code language (like Python or R).
-If the prototype works, the researcher  would code in a fast language that would not be easy to prototype (C++ or FORTRAN).
+If the prototype works the researcher  would code in a fast language that would not be easy to prototype (C++ or FORTRAN).
-Thus, we have two languages involved in the process of of developing a new solution.
+Thus, we have two languages involved in the process of developing a new solution.
 One which is easy to prototype but is not suited for implementation (mostly due to being slow).
-And another one which is not so easy to code (and, consequently, not easy to prototype) but suited for implementation (mostly because it is fast).
+And another one which is not so easy to code (and consequently not easy to prototype) but suited for implementation (mostly because it is fast).
 Julia comes to eliminate such situations by being the **same language that you prototype (ease of use) and implement the solution (speed)**.

 Also, Julia lets you use **unicode characters as variables or parameters**.